How to choose the type of CAN to Modbus device

 Second, we know that the client's upper computer is a CAN device, and the other end of the conversion module he needs is the CAN bus.

 So, as shown above, what this customer needs is a CAN to Modbus RTU master device.
-So in what situation can we use our ?
+In what situation can we use our ?
 Here is a simple way to judge.

-For this simple system in the last case, you can remember that when the upper computer has a Modbus protocol, such as some PLC, industrial control computers, and the like, reading data from the lower computer of the CAN protocol, you can use CAN to Modbus slave station.
+For this simple system in the last case, you can remember that when the upper computer has a Modbus protocol, such as some PLC, industrial control computers,etc, reading data from the lower computer of the CAN protocol, you can use CAN to Modbus slave station.
 Otherwise, it cannot be used.

-If it's a complex system, you can draw a flowchart, like above, and analyze it step by step from both ends to figure out exactly what you need.
+If it's a complex system, you can draw a flowchart, like above, and analyze it step by step from both ends to figure out exactly which CAN to Modbus gateway module you need.